A master-class in rapid innovation

 Of course, while drawing in customers was an important consideration, that left the major problem of designing the telehealth experience itself.
 It’s not enough to simply direct customers to videoconferencing software.
 There are a host of decisions surrounding the actual encounter—about usability, appointment setting, onboarding, and tech support—that OrthoNebraska needed to address.

-They took a data-driven approach, using what they learned from Real-time, along with other metrics of customer interaction.
+They took a data-driven approach, using what they learned from patient feedback data, along with other metrics of customer interaction.
 By carefully tracking the results of their implementation, OrthoNebraska was able to assemble a smooth, comprehensive package of telehealth delivery.

 “When we rolled out the telehealth feature, that immediate feedback was very helpful.
 There weren’t too many negative reactions from patients, but anything that was negative, we could address very quickly.”